 Graduate Student Awards

-The Dr. Ralph Faudree Award
+The Dr. Ralph Faudree Award in Mathematics:

 As officially recorded by the University of Memphis, the family of Ralph Faudree has established an award for PhD students in mathematics.

 Acknowledged internationally as an outstanding mathematician, Dr. Faudree's interest in and promotion of higher education helped to guide the University of Memphis toward increased standards for academic excellence.

 Ralph was the first in his family to graduate from college and the first to earn a doctoral degree.
 Life as a professor of mathematics enabled him to travel the world, meet and work with great mathematicians, and nurture upcoming students at all levels.
 Teaching and research brought him enormous joy, and both were central to what made his many years of service at the U of M so rewarding.
 This award was established to encourage others in pursuit of similar goals.

 Accordingly, the Department of Mathematical Sciences has established the Dr. Ralph Faudree Award, to be given annually to up to two PhD students in Mathematics who have demonstrated excellent progress toward achieving the doctoral degree.
 It consists of a monetary award of $300 and a certificate of recognition.
 Eligibility requirements include having passed the Qualifying PhD Exam and a commendable teaching record.
 Each year, nominees will be invited to give a presentation of their research during Mathematics Research Day.
 The final decision is made by a jury of department-appointed faculty members.